Home OutdoorGazebo Picnic shelter roof plans

 Fill the holes with wood putty and let it dry out properly.
 Smooth the surface with sandpaper and remove the residues with a damp cloth.

 Smart Tip: Apply a few coats of stain or exterior paint to the components, in order to protect them from decay and water damage.
-Make sure you choose quality components taht suit your needs and tastes.
+Make sure you choose quality components that suit your needs and tastes.
 Check out PART 2 of the outdoor project.

 Thank you for reading our project about picnic shelter building plans and we recommend you to check out the rest of the projects.
 Don’t forget to LIKE and SHARE our projects with your friends, by using the social media widgets.
 SUBSCRIBE to be the first that gets our latest projects.